 Here, we make the case for (and against) purchasing controversial kitchen tools.
 See if you agree!

-This unitasker does exactly what it sounds like — it presses garlic.
+This unitasker does exactly what you'd expect — it presses garlic.
 You insert a clove, squeeze it, and out comes smashed garlic.
 And that's all it does.

 Buy It: If your knife skills aren't chef-level, you might find mincing garlic to be a chore.
 Plus, you can put it right into the press, skin and all, which eliminates the peeling step.

-Don't Buy It: If space is an issue, the less single-use items you can buy, the better.
-Plus, Anthony Bourdain thinks garlic presses are "abominations" because of how they alter the quality of the garlic, and we tend to agree with much of his kitchen wisdom.
-And if you really hate mincing garlic, you can use a zester to grate it instead; it's almost as easy.
+Don't Buy It: If space is an issue, the fewer single-use items you can buy, the better.
+Plus, Anthony Bourdain hates garlic presses, saying "I don't know what that junk is that squeezes out the end of those things, but it ain't garlic."
+If you really hate mincing garlic, you can always use a zester to grate it instead.

 Ah, the power of centrifugal force!
 This gadget dries washed lettuce, heartier greens, and much, much more.

 Buy It: The salad spinner isn't just for spinning salad.
-It's an easy way to (mostly) de-seed chopped tomatoes, dry off washed veggies for a stir-fry, and you can even use a sturdy one to drain pasta, thus eliminating the need for a colander.
+It's an easy way to (mostly) de-seed chopped tomatoes, or dry off washed veggies for a stir-fry.
+And you can even use a sturdy one to drain pasta, thus eliminating the need for a colander.

 This gadget slices and pits avocados, and that's it.

-Buy It: We're going to be honest: As cost-conscious consumers, it's hard to make the case for shelling out for an avocado slicer.
+Buy It: As cost-conscious consumers, it's hard to make the case for an avocado slicer.
 People who love them point to the ease of pitting and the uniform slices, so there's that.